 Columbine.
 Virginia Tech.
 Parkland.
 And countless others.
 All of these schools have suffered mass shootings that have left them crippled.
 Students have been rising up in the march for gun control, but no one has tried to identify teenagers with symptoms of serious depression, suicidal risk, or greater harm to others.
-My app, guardian, strives to solve exactly that, helping to identify teenagers who need help.
+My app, Solace, strives to solve exactly that, helping to identify teenagers who need help.
 Nowadays, teenagers use social media as a medium of expressing themselves and their inner thoughts.
 In the case of several shootings, these troubled teenagers exhibited enough symptoms in their social conversations on different platforms, which if detected earlier, timely counseling help could have been provided and major loss of life could have been avoided.
 Take for example the Parkland shooter.
 In an article by CNN, it is shown that the Parkland shooter had a disturbing digital profile that should have set off some flags early on.
 However, this was not the case, and what could have been prevented resulted in the deadly massacre of several students and staff at Parkland high school.
 We simply cannot let this continue.

 What it does